intel/ai-reference-models/docs/general/tensorflow_serving/GeneralBestPractices.md

 ## TensorFlow Serving Configuration Settings

-There are two parameters you need to set when running the TensorFlow Serving with MKL-DNN docker container.
+There are two parameters you need to set when running the TensorFlow Serving with Intel MKL-DNN docker container.
 * ***OMP_NUM_THREADS*** is the maximum number of threads available.
 A good guideline is to set it equal to the number of physical cores.
 * ***TENSORFLOW_SESSION_PARALLELISM*** is the number of threads to use for a TensorFlow session.
 A good guideline we have found by experimenting is to set it equal to one-quarter the number of physical cores